 In this post, we’ll look at:

-- 5 things that nonverbal cues do in a conversation
+- The role of nonverbal cues and body language in a conversation

 - 5 nonverbal cues to look for when you’re on a video call